Get the Look: Hamptons Interior Style

 Table linen is your friend.
 Use a tablecloth with a pattern or stripe for a fresh preppy look, or opt for plain linens if using bright napery.
 For something different try using table runners horizontally across the table to act like placemats for settings across from each other.

-Place fruit in a large bowl or vessel to add color, shape and texture.
+Place fruit in a large bowl or vessel to add colour, shape and texture.
 If you are running short on time, a bunch of faux florals can look the real deal in a beautiful vase, champagne or wine bucket.
 Style with scented candles and a mirror tray for a romantic table setting that transitions perfectly from day into night time entertaining. - Julia Lynton / Hamptons Style

 Mirror finishes and a multitude of whites work with chic lighting for a timeless appeal.
 Add a touch of tradition with a custom built timber vanity Shaker style profile, under-mount sink or mounted directly on a marble countertop with classic vintage inspired tapware.
 Aim for materials and fittings that are refined and not too formal.
 Walls can be fully or half tiled with a capping tile and painted above.
 Tiles on walls can be in a herringbone, hexagonal or basketweave pattern.
 Marble and stone are style staples of the Hamptons bathroom.
 A Hamptons bathroom wouldn’t be complete without a freestanding bath, if you have the space opt for a clawfoot or egg shape. - Christiana Masina / Design Divine

 Whether hung over the kitchen island bench, dining table or even used in a formal lounge, staircase, bedroom or bathroom, pendant lights are important for achieving the Hamptons aesthetic.
 I love a chandelier in a bathroom and wall sconces in entrances and bathrooms are a great look too.
 The finish should complement the rest of the home.
-Whether you choose chrome, black or brass depends on the other colorways throughout the house.
+Whether you choose chrome, black or brass depends on the other colour ways throughout the house.
 For example, if you’ve got brass taps and handles in the kitchen then you’d go gold over your kitchen island.
 Natalee Bowen / Indah Island